 As well as actively promoting British values, the opposite also applies: we would actively challenge pupils, staff or parents expressing opinions contrary to fundamental British values, including ‘extremist’ views.

 As a school, we value and celebrate the diverse heritages of everybody at Heathlands Primary Academy.
 Alongside this, we value and celebrate being part of Britain.
 In general terms, this means that we celebrate traditions, such as customs in the course of the year; for example, St. George’s Day and Harvest Festival.

 Children, parents and staff have many opportunities for their voices to be heard at Heathlands Primary Academy.
 Democracy is central to how we operate.

 An obvious example is our School Council.
-The election of the School Council members reflects our British electoral system and demonstrates democracy in action: candidates make speeches, pupils consider characteristics important for an elected representative, pupils vote in secret using ballot boxes etc. Made up of one representatives from each year group, the School Council meets regularly to discuss any issues raised by pupils as well as working with Mrs Turner and Mrs Shrimpton on whole school projects.
+The election of the School Council members reflects our British electoral system and demonstrates democracy in action: candidates make speeches, pupils consider characteristics important for an elected representative, pupils vote in secret using ballot boxes etc. Made up of one representatives from each year group, the School Council meets regularly to discuss any issues raised by pupils as well as working with Mrs Turner on whole school projects.